DecoTechnologies/kubernetes-notes/13-kubernetes-ingress/README.md

 ```
  helm ls
- kubectl get all -n ingress-nginx
+ kubectl get all -n nginx-ingress
 ```

 ## 4. How Ingress Controller can be deployed